Agricultural Preserves

 Williamson Act Contracts

-Williamson Act Contracts are formed between a county or city and a landowner for the purpose of restricting specific parcels of land to
+Williamson Act Contracts are voluntary and formed between a county or city and a landowner for the purpose of restricting specific parcels of land to

 agricultural or related open space use.
 Private land within locally-designated